fabthegreat/ydl/README.md

 Ydl is a simple python program that downloads youtube videos, converts them into audio file and creates an xml file to listen to them as a podcast.

+Another project, far more advanced can be found there: https://github.com/MrS0m30n3/youtube-dl-gui

 ## Getting Started

 * Run install.sh under Debian based distribution.